Want to dive into the map for yourself? You are warmly welcomed to join us at our next retreat:

 How long is a piece of menopausal string?!
-The length of time a woman experiences menopausal difficulties varies enormously, anywhere between a year and a decade can be considered normal.
-Much depends on genetics, so ask your mum and your aunties about their experience.
-The other factor is how easily you are able to manage change in your life?
-Are you kind of rigid in your self or is it easy for you to flow with what is as it emerges?
+The length of time you experience menopausal difficulties varies enormously, anywhere between a year and a decade can be considered normal.
+Some barely notice it, for others it is devastating.
+Some see changes in their cycles, some stop, abruptly… all matter of experiences are considered normal.
+But one thing is for sure, how you experienced menarche and regarded for femininity will massively impact the way your experience menopause.
+Another factor is how easily you are able to manage change in your life?
+Are you kind of rigid in yourself or is it easy for you to flow with what is as it emerges?

 The menopausal transition is not just a change from menstruating to not menstruating, for me personally, this has been the smallest aspect of menopause.
 In fact, it’s a mighty change from one way being, to becoming another person entirely.
-It’s an inside job!
-We shed what no longer serves us so that we can emerge, phoenix-like, from the ashes of our roles, to serve the world in our own unique way (big or small) unimpeded by hang-ups or fears.
+It’s an inside job, a transformation.
+We shed what no longer serves us so that we can emerge, phoenix-like, from the ashes of our roles and restricted identities to serve the world in our own unique way (big or small) unimpeded by hang-ups or fears.

 - Menopause – the last bleed.
 But as you’ll only know it’s the last bleed sometime after the event, menopause is said to be at least a year after the last bleed.

-Not yet peri-menopausal?
+Not yet perimenopausal?
 You need to read this too!
-These five chambers are also present every month during your bleed-time and are a rehearsal for menopause; pay attention to the shifts now and your menopause will be much easier!
+These phases are also present every month during your bleed-time and are a rehearsal for menopause; pay attention to the shifts now and your menopause will be much easier!

 You’re just about coming into your power in your 40’s, you know who you are and what you want, you’re on your way to get it and BAM!
 This is where the rug gets pulled out from under your feet.
 You start to question…

 “Does this job really matter to me anymore?”